madjugglers/pattern-book/chapters/02_hello.md

 # Hello Club Passers and Friends!

-Welcome to the *Madison Area Jugglers' Pattern Book*, a collection of patterns for intermediate to advanced passers.
+Welcome to the *Madison Area Jugglers' Pattern Book*, a collection of club-passing patterns for intermediate to advanced passers.
 These patterns are part of our juggling repertoire.
 Many we learned or adapted from other jugglers; we include them  because it's fun trying to juggle them.
 But very many of the patterns in this book